Home » News » Student Loan Debt Of Eligible Disabled Veterans Forgiven

 Because of this, fewer than half of the eligible veterans have used the program, which is why there is a push to change things.

-This memorandum will simplify and expedite the whole process.
-The US Department of Education plans to notify eligible veterans about the student loan discharge that they qualify for.
-After 60 days of this notification, veterans can decline the discharge.
-They may want to do this for potential tax liability or worries about it being more difficult to get a student loan in the future.
+The US Department of Education notified eligible veterans about the student loan discharge that they qualify for.
+After 60 days of this notification, veterans were allowed to decline the discharge.

-With this memorandum, disabled veterans will not own any federal income taxes on their discharged student loans and states are being urged to do the same.
-A group of bipartisan attorney generals from 51 states and territories wrote to the Education Secretary, Betsy DeVos, urging the Department of Education to automatically forgive the student loan debt of eligible veterans who became disabled through their military service.
+With this memorandum, disabled veterans will not owe any federal income taxes on their discharged student loans and states are being urged to do the same.
+A group of bipartisan attorney generals from 51 states and territories wrote to the Education Secretary, urging the Department of Education to automatically forgive the student loan debt of eligible veterans who became disabled through their military service.

 RELATED: